Making backyard compost is simple with this 8 step method.

 The worms will crawl to the shady part.
 (Because your box is sitting on lumpy soil there are small raised areas for the worms to, well, worm their way out.)

-Your lovely compost is now food for your garden, and will help improve soil structure, maintain moisture levels, and keep your garden soil's pH balance in check.
+Your lovely creation is now food for your garden, and will help improve soil structure, maintain moisture levels, and keep your garden soil's pH balance in check.

 About the Author